ValentinOVD/Open-Word-Database/README.md

 # How to test ?
-  You can test Open Word Database by using the translation script and the fr.po located in this branch (The POs located in the botupload branch should also worked).
+  You can test Open Word Database by using console.sh :

-  Example :
-  ./translation-en-to-x.sh en-fr computer

-  The result is ordinateur (the french word of computer).

-  ./translation-x-to-en.sh en-fr ordinateur

-  The result is computer.
+./console.sh

+po

+yes

+translate

+1

+fr

+hello

 You can also use gettext for translating word.

-Install en_fr.po using sweetinstall.sh
+For that, install the mo files :

+./console.sh

+mo

+yes

+yes

 And after you can use gettext : echo "\`gettext en-fr computer\`"